Man of The Moment: Staging

 Another important element of the design, which unfortunately cannot be seen from photographs of the set, was the ingenious inclusion of an air lock into the pool.
 This allowed the actors playing Vic and Sharon to remain submerged for a substantial period of time by putting their heads into the hidden airlock, allowing them to breathe, while giving the impression to the audience their bodies were still submerged in the pool.

 The London set, which was obviously more realistic than the Scarborough set, gave more a sense of the villa than was actually possible in the round and stands as one of the most impressive of the West End productions of Alan’s plays.
-Its London production was obviously also far more successful in its conception than Alan’s previous famed water play,
+Its London production was obviously also far more successful in its conception than Alan’s previous famed water play, Way Upstream, whose fibre-glass tank had split at the National Theatre causing gallons of water to flood the floors beneath.

 Article by Simon Murgatroyd.
 Copyright: Haydonning Ltd. Please do not reproduce without permission of the copyright holder.